paleo-data/paleo-data.github.io/collections/_how-to-guides/georeference-collection-localities.md

 ---
 title: Georeference collection localities
 description: This page contains general information about community practices for georeferencing collection localities, and also aggregates links to additional resources with more specific information.
-topics: [geography, georeference, manage data, shared locality]
+topics: [geography, georeference, shared locality]
 status: published
 contributors: []
 last_modified_at: 2025-09-15